Health in Synergy is a resource that inspires parents to improve their family health and wellbeing.

 ..because they are caused by our diet, lifestyle choices and the environment we live in.

 This could be considered good or bad news depending on which way you look at it.

 On the positive side, it means that we have control over our health.

 If we feed our family nutritious food, and strive for a happy and wholesome lifestyle, the outcome looks good.

 On the negative side, it means we carry a huge amount of responsibility on our shoulders.

 If we choose to regularly feed our children junk or ultra-processed refined foods, and get into bad habits, we could negatively influence their genes which may lead to a poor health outcome in the future.

 What does this mean for modern medicine?

-Sadly, this means that our current public healthcare system, which focuses on drug treatments or surgery to manage symptoms and keep people alive, is really not set up to treat, prevent or reverse chronic health conditions, let alone….
+Sadly, this means that our current public healthcare system, which focuses on drug treatments or surgery to manage symptoms and keep people alive, is really not set up to prevent or reverse chronic health conditions, let alone….

 Teach Families how to Achieve and Maintain Good Health